Contents

 The Black Fencer synthetic longswords are heavier and more rigid than the Red Dragon synthetics.
 They are almost twice the price of the Red Dragon synthetics.

-Steel swords
+Steel training swords

 Main recommendations: